 When we mention the Helix mattress we’re usually referencing a collection of beds, not just one.
 In fact, in years past, Helix used to showcase just one mattress, despite the fact that they actually made several different models.
 This is really the engine behind their “custom” mattress concept.
 As of late 2018, Helix made 15 mattress models for individuals of all shapes and sizes.

 Now, that might seem confusing, but what Helix does is run consumers through a sleep quiz on their site to narrow their search to the most optimal mattress.
 It really is a clever concept and it’s one of the reasons that Helix is so popular.

 The most popular model that Helix makes is called Midnight.
 It’s about a medium on the soft/firm scale and also about a medium in terms of overall support.
 It’s a nice bed, but Helix recognizes that it’s not for everyone, which is why they offer 14 other beds.

 If you’re looking for a firm, supportive bed, they make that.
 If you want a super soft, pressure relieving bed, they also make that.
-If you want a cooling mattress with a big pillow top, they have that also.
+If you want a mattress with a big, comfy cover, they have that also.
 Again, the whole goal of Helix is to offer a bed for everyone.